Rappsilber-Laboratory/xidocs/md/views/scatterplot.md

 ### Options ###

 The main controls for this view are the two "Plot this Data Along (X/Y)Axis" dropdowns which choose the metadata attribute to be distributed in the scatterplot - one for each axis.
-Like the histogram, the availability of these attributes fundamentally depends on the contents of the loaded search data though additional metadata can be added using the Load > Cross-Link Metadata dialog available through Xi View's top menu bar.
+Like the histogram, the availability of these attributes fundamentally depends on the contents of the loaded search data though additional metadata can be added using the Load > Cross-Link Metadata dialog available through xiVIEW's top menu bar.
 If a PDB file has been loaded, then the Cross-Link Distances are available to plot as one of the options.

 The "Add Jitter" toggle option decides whether to displace each square a small distance from its calculated position.
 This is useful for attributes with a small number of discrete values (e.g. Charge) where many representations would be overlaid at the same point.
 Turning jitter on gives a truer visual representation of the data density / distribution for these attributes.